williamw520/jsoda/README.md

     }

 The Query.hasNext() method can also be used for checking additional result.
-Using Query.hasNext() can produce a cleanup loop:
+Using Query.hasNext() can produce a cleaner loop:

     while (query.hasNext()) {
         for (Model1 item : query.run()) {